wmorgan/dcos-docs/1.7/overview/high-availability.md

 domains in order survive outages.
 There are different types of fault domains, a few examples of which are:

- * Physical domains: this includes rack, datacenter, region, availability zone, and so on.
+ * Physical domains: this includes machine, rack, datacenter, region, availability zone, and so on.
  * Network domains: machines within the same network may be subject to network partitions.
 For example, a shared network switch may fail or have